 After raising $200,000 on our recently completed Phase 1 renovation of the MBAD African Bead Museum, Olayami Dabls (in partnership with Lorcan O’Herlihy Architects [LOHA] and Allied Media Projects), is launching its Phase 2 fundraising campaign.
 This will include the renovation of the museum's corner building, considered to be one of Detroit's most important cultural landmarks and a symbol of its resilience.

 While the exterior of the building is beautifully covered in Dabls' murals, it is currently in great disrepair and at risk of collapse.
 The building requires extensive renovation efforts in order to be transformed into Dabls' vision of a space for African-based exhibitions and arts education programs for local children and community groups.

 Funds raised through this campaign with go towards a portion of the Phase 2 costs, which will pay for demolition and shoring the museum walls in preparation for the new gallery space.

 Detroit's future is in its neighborhoods.
 MBAD African Bead Museum is in a unique position as a cultural institution born of and growing in a neighborhood.
 MBAD African Bead Museum is a cornerstone for the soon-to-be Africa Town at the intersection of New Center and Northwest Detroit.

-The expansion of the museum provides an important cultural anchor from Detroit’s booming Downtown and Midtown while opening a connection to the West Side, home to Artist Village, The Redford Theatre, the Historic Avenue of Fashion, and The University of Detroit.
+The expansion of the museum provides an important cultural anchor from Detroit’s booming Downtown and Midtown while opening a connection to the West Side, home to Artist Village, The Redford Theatre, and The University of Detroit, Mercy.